 Requirements

-Private schools typically demand a bachelor’s degree, TEFL certificate, and citizenship as a native speaker.
+Private schools typically demand a bachelor’s degree, a Certificate in TEFL, and citizenship as a native speaker.
 Because the requirements differ per position, it’s critical to double-check the details for each one.

 Those who find work in Myanmar will be issued a 10-week business visa, which will necessitate frequent trips to Thailand to renew the visa.
 Some schools will cover the costs of these visits to Thailand, while others may want you to pay for them.